-3. How to stop a bloody nose when it happens
+3. Stop a bloody nose right when it happens

 What do you do to stop a bloody nose the moment it occurs?
 First, when you first notice a nosebleed dripping down your lip, don’t panic and calmly sit in an upright position.

 Many people instinctively hold their necks back, but this is inappropriate since the blood will just end up dripping down your throat.
 Instead, plug your nose with your fingers, tilt your head forward and breathe slowly through your mouth.
 Don’t forget to breathe or else you’ll end up passing out and make the situation worse.
 Remember, it’s just a nosebleed – not the end of sliced bread.

 If the bleeding is excessive or you’re overly concerned about ruining your white carpet, then you can hold some tissue in your hand as you squeeze your nostrils with your fingers.
 Adding the tissue will also help clot the blood faster.

 After about five or ten minutes of pressure, you can release your fingers and check if the bleeding has stopped.
 If your nose is still bleeding, apply pressure again for another five minutes until the blood has fully clotted.

 Visit a doctor if the bleeding continues

 Call your doctor if your blood hasn’t ceased to bleed after twenty minutes of applying pressure.
 It could be serious so it is always wise to take precautions just in case.